Skip to main content

 Figures are typical national ranges and vary widely by area and provider.
 Under the FTC Funeral Rule you're entitled to an itemized price list — always confirm prices directly.

-Choose casket
+Choose Casket

 Choose a casket for the standard US option and half-open-lid viewings.

-Choose coffin
+Choose Coffin

 Choose a coffin for the traditional tapered shape, often at a lower price.